-Umpqua Lighthouse State Park is located less than a mile from the famous Salmon Harbor on Winchester Bay.
-The campground and developed day use areas are centered around beautiful Lake Marie.
-Access to this small freshwater lake is provided for angling and non-motorized boating.
-There is also a small sandy beach set aside for swimming or just relaxing.
+Umpqua Lighthouse State Park is located less than a mile from the famous Salmon Harbor Marina on Winchester Bay, known for some of the best crabbing and sports fishing along the Oregon coast.
+The campground and developed day-use areas are situated along beautiful freshwater Lake Marie, open to non-motorized boating only.
+Favorite activities include hiking, picnicking, fishing, and paddling.
+There is also a small sandy lakeside beach.

 No. There is no beach access from the park.
 The beach is a short 5 minute drive away from the campground.

 Umpqua Lighthouse State Park entrance is open 24 hours a day and 7 days a week.
 If you plan to arrive late in the evening your site will be waiting.

 If you have reserved a yurt or a cabin, please refer to your confirmation email that contains the combination to the yurt or cabin you have reserved.

 Yes!
 Lake Marie is stocked with rainbow trout 3 times a year.
 Non motorized boats are allowed on the lake.